AdobeDocs/certification.en/help/certifications/aw/aw-core-e-developer.md

 ---
 # Certification journey for Adobe [!DNL Workfront] Core Developer Expert

-Learn how to become a certified Adobe Developer Expert.
+Learn how to become a certified Adobe [!DNL Workfront] Core Developer Expert.

 ## Minimum experience

-You should have at least 18-24 months experience with [!DNL Workfront], and can:
+You should have at least 18-24 months experience with Adobe [!DNL Workfront], and can:

 * Navigate the [!DNL Workfront] system, understanding where its functionality resides
 * Configure all aspects of the system